 Expertise will get you in front of the right people.
 Everyone wants to talk to an authority.
 A story that resonates with their needs will keep you engaged with the communities in which your prospects work.
 Listening to their needs and understanding their unique situation and framing the solution in a way that answers their concerns will keep you there long enough to build those relationships.

 There is more to all of this than we can cover in a single white paper.
 The goals and objectives are easy to state, but the tasks you need to get there are standardized, though uniquely yours.
-There are six more steps to achieving confidence, competence and creating a plan of action that will help you get the engagement, relationships and authority you need to sell bigger - to play in the major leagues.
-That's for our next white paper.
-Or, you can contact me to learn more now.
+There are many more steps to and specific tools and techniques to identify your market, understand the three needs of your prospect or client, show empathy and authority, give them a plan of action, and (most important of all) learn to be the guide.
+Always be the guide.

 It is all about learning to answer the question, "What's Your Story?".

-What's YOUR Story?
+Call us today or visit us at www.shiftshapersstrategies.com to learn how we can help you define the story that will win clients, crush sales goals, and build your practice.

+Hariof A Saltzman What's your story?